umfy/sanguine-oasis/posts/7-progress.md

 ### Improving Hit Points

 6 experience points can be spent in order to try to increase HP.
-The player rolls D6 - if the result is higher than current HP, the HP increases by 1.
+The player rolls Endurance - if the numeric value on the highest die is bigger than max HP, the HP increases by 1.

+#### Example
+The player has 4HP.
+They roll Endurance ([D8,D6] -> [7,1]) rolling 7 which is higher value than current HP.
+The max HP increases by 1.
+Next time they will have to beat 5.

 ### Gaining character traits